 They had a cameo on the popular cartoon Family Guy.
 Peter Griffin continuously mentions how he's upset about missing "KISS Saves Santa," which is a takeoff of those corny Christmas kids movies.
 We later find out that Peter's wife Lois was groupie. (thanks, Chris LaBenne - Niles, OH)

-In the late '70s the Cadalac Vikings of Cadalac, Michigan started playing Kiss albums in the locker rooms and were even rumored to wear Kiss make-up during football games.
-Kiss came to Cadalac for several days and ended the tour with a parade.
+In the late '70s the Cadillac Vikings of Cadillac, Michigan started playing Kiss albums in the locker rooms and were even rumored to wear Kiss make-up during football games.
+Kiss came to Cadillac for several days and ended the tour with a parade.
 The street was later dedicated Kiss Boulevard and Kiss was presented with a key to the city. (thanks, Joel - Mesick, MI)

 Mark St. John died on April 5, 2007 of a brain hemorrhage.
 He was 51 years old. (thanks, Jeff - Haltom City, TX)